acdh-oeaw/Teaching_CBS4DH/lectures/regex_2.md

 * Click on "Quelltext bearbeiten"
 * What you see there is the Wikipedia markdown format
 * Copy the section "Auswahl bekannter Verstorbener" into a plain text file
-* In Atom you can now use regular expressions for converting that list into a csv file
+* In Atom you can now use regular expressions for converting that list into a csv file like [this one](../exercise/lecture3/data.csv)